KevinAlavik/Sinx/README.md

 4. Package the kernel into an ISO:

     ```
-    ./tools/package.sh
+    make package
     ```

-    This script will create an ISO image containing the kernel.
+    This script will create an ISO image containing the kernel and GRUB.

 5. Run the kernel using QEMU or your preferred virtualization software.